Parking Rules in the UK 2022

 Parking on a pavement law in the UK

 Parking on a pavement is never a good idea, whether fully or just partially.
 Though common on many narrow roads in the UK, it will leave you vulnerable to a fine from the local authorities.

-And don’t even get us started on the penalties for doing parking on the pavement in London.
-It’s against the law in the capital, and likely in the other major cities you may find yourself in too.
+And don’t even get us started on the penalties for parking on the pavement in London.
+It’s against the law in the capital, and likely in the other major UK cities.